British Home Children in Canada

 The British Home Child Stamp released September 1 2010 by Canada Post

-This site is meant to catalog the information and Home Child stories which I have come across while researching the British Home Children and their Canadian connections.
-It is not a complete listing of anything & I am adding information daily.
-Where possible I provide the links to where more detailed information may be found and/or credit.
-I am more then happy to provide credit for any source of information and if there are any omissions I would welcome being notified so I may give credit where credit is due.
+This site is meant to catalog the information and Home Child stories.
+It is not a complete listing of anything, information is added on an ongoing basis.
+Where possible links are provided to where more detailed information may be found and/or credit.
+Credit for any source of information is provided and if there are any omissions we welcome being notified so credit is given where credit is due.

 Other web sites by Lori Oschefski